proxy-web-droid/Face_recognizition-/README.md

 ## Conclusion
 Face recognition using machine learning is a powerful tool with applications in security, authentication, and AI-driven interactions.
 By leveraging OpenCV, Matplotlib, and Python, we can build effective facial recognition systems.
+There are datamodels labeled with 92 png files here unable to upload all as well set images , the project code is there to overlap altogether
+Thanks-😌
+Anshika
 ---